 Simple example for a travel itinerary

-Let’s say you have the money and vacation time to do a Europe trip for about three weeks in the month of July.
+Before talking about organizing digital travel photos, let’s imagine a fun trip abroad.
+Let’s say you have the money and time to do a Europe trip for about three weeks in the month of July.
 So, how about visiting various places in Belgium, France, Switzerland and Italy.
 Sounds like a great trip!

-You are prepared to take lots of travel photos.
+You have you phone, camera, charger and batteries ready for action.
+You are prepared to take lots of digital travel photos.

-Just by using this scenario the organization structure for your travel photos becomes very simple.
+Just by using this scenario, the organization structure for your digital travel photos becomes very simple.
 As you can see, travel photography revolves around location and that should be the criterion for creating your high level folders.

 There are two phases to capturing and storing your travel photos.
-First you have to transfer and store your photos while you are traveling.
-Secondly, once you get home you have to transfer your photos from your travel laptop to your main storage device at home.
+First you have to transfer and store your digital photos while you are traveling.
+Secondly, once you get home, you have to transfer your photos from your travel laptop to your main storage device at home.

 Let’s take a look at each of these phases in more detail.

-While you are traveling you can prepare for the time when you arrive back home and you need to transfer your fresh travel photos to your main storage library.
+While you are traveling you can prepare for the time when you arrive back home and you need to transfer your fresh digital travel photos to your main computer and storage.

 So how do you do it?
 Well, location is the best way to help your brain.
 Following my system I would create a simple folder structure like this:

-What does this folder structure for your travel photos tell you?
+What does this folder structure for your digital travel photos tell you?
 It’s simple isn’t it?

-TRANSFER folder is the obvious location for transferring pictures from my camera.
-Then I delete the bad pictures, rename the folders and move them to the right location under the
+The TRANSFER folder is the obvious location for transferring pictures from my camera.
+Then I delete the bad pictures, rename the folders and move them to the right location under the EUROPE-TRIP folder.

 I found that having the date and the place in the folder name is always sufficient for remembering the places I travel to.
 So help your brain by creating folder names that match what you need for remembering events while you travel.